-This study was conducted from July to September 2014 in Gwagwalada area council which is one of the six Local Government Area Councils of the Federal Capital Territory of Nigeria.
-Gwagwalada area council has an area of 1,043 km2 and 104 communities which has an estimated 50,867 households and population of 201,496.
-Majority of its working population are in the informal sector dwelling in rural communities and involve in Fadama farming which is the main economic activity in the area [26].
+Gwagwalada area council is one of the six Local Government Area Councils of the Federal Capital Territory of Nigeria.
+It has an area of 1,043 km and 104 communities which has an estimated 50,867 households and 201,496 members' population.
+Majority of its working population are in the informal sector dwelling in rural communities and involve in fadama farming which is the main economic activity in the area.
+Due to the difficult and remote terrains and poor access of the communities in the area council, provision of healthcare is limited with only 29 communities having Primary Healthcare Center (PHC) provided by the government out of the 104 communities (FCT Demographic and Household survey tool, 2011).